reduxjs/redux/docs/tutorials/fundamentals/part-4-store.md

 :::tip

-Before you run this code, try going back to `src/features/todos/todosSlice.js`, and remove all the example todo objects from the `initialState` so that it's just an empty array.
+Before you run this code, try going back to `src/features/todos/todosSlice.js`, and remove all the example todo objects from the `initialState` so that it's an empty array.
 That will make the output from this example a bit easier to read.

 :::